 In addition, this fund is suited to individuals looking at long-term gains, in the range of 3 to 5 years.
 People looking to make immediate profits might not find it a suitable investment option.
 Someone who is aware of how the real estate sector works, with an eye on overall growth can benefit from investments in real estate funds.

 Some of the popular real estate funds in the country are highlighted below.

-- Secura India Real Estate Fund
+- Brookfield India Real Estate Trust

 Mutual Fund investments will be subject to market risks.
 Any mutual fund listed in the document does not guarantee fund performance or its underlying creditworthiness.
 Do read the mutual fund document thoroughly before investing.
 Specific investment needs and other factors have to be taken into account while designing a mutual fund portfolio.

 GST rate of 18% applicable for all financial services effective July 1, 2017.